 Why is this particular site in the Beckery area of Glastonbury important?

 The project is on a unique landscape which has, at its heart, the earliest monastic remains ever found archaeologically in Britain.
-Additionally, this is historically a place of pilgrimage centred on St Brigid (St Bride) and protected habitats & species are the site.
+This is historically a place of pilgrimage centred on St Brigid (St Bride) and has several protected habitats & species.

 What is the hoping to achieve?

-The aim is to bring this ancient pilgrimage place to life, telling its stories, enhancing its wildlife and creating an oasis of wellbeing.
-Enhanced public access will enable a wide range of educational and volunteering opportunities, as well as connecting the sites to the wider landscape through cycle and footpath access, with the facilities being at the hub of green network routes that reach out from Glastonbury, including to the Avalon Marshes.
+This project brings this ancient pilgrimage place to life, telling its stories, enhancing its wildlife and creating an oasis of wellbeing.
+Enhanced public access is enabling a wide range of educational and volunteering opportunities, as well as connecting the site to the wider landscape through paths that link with out into the marshes.

 Will the site be accessible to all abilities?

 Yes.
-We will install ‘All Ability’ pathways with disabled access gates to allow wheelchairs, mobility scooters and other wheeled buggies to gain access to the St Bride’s Centre building.
+An ‘All Ability’ pathway has been installed with disabled access gates to allow wheelchairs, mobility scooters and other wheeled buggies to gain access to the St Bride’s Centre building.
 You will also be able to access the Chapel Field and up to the top of the Chapel Mound where the footprint of the early chapel will be displayed.